Apon Wellbeing: Affordable Goods and Services for the Industrial Workers in Bangladesh

 Apon Wellbeing has been able to raise over USD 500,000 in the form of awards and grants from multiple platforms, foundations and investors.

-As a Social Impact Incentives candidate, Apon Wellbeing, has identified three impact metrics that align its impact and business growth strategies.
-These metrics include i) increase in average savings of their customers, ii) increase in health insurance coverage, and iii) increase in the percentage of female customers Dependent on their impact performance on these three impact metrics, Apon Wellbeing will be able to receive up to $225,000 over the next two years from Biniyog Briddhi.
+As a Social Impact Incentives candidate, Apon Wellbeing has identified three impact metrics that align its impact and business growth strategies.
+These metrics include i) an increase in average savings of their customers, ii) an increase in health insurance coverage, and iii) an increase in the percentage of female customers Dependent on their impact performance on these three impact metrics, Apon Wellbeing will be able to receive up to $225,000 over the next two years from Biniyog Briddhi.

 With SIINC, Apon Wellbeing will be able to better address the tension between their commercial and impact model, while at the same time receiving more traction from investors and accelerating the sustainable growth matrix to bolster the objectives of the business.

 Apon Wellbeing’s initiatives can positively affect the lives of many underprivileged workers, especially women, and provide a greater impact on their livelihoods through the successful achievement of good health and well-being, gender equality, and economic growth.

 Biniyog Briddhi’s catalytic funding program aims to support impact enterprises like Apon Wellbeing with the right measures and capital to scale their impact while achieving financial sustainability.